george-hawkins/pages-dev/adafruit-displays/index.md

 | ![338](http://www.adafruit.com/images/230x173/338-00.jpg) | $10.00 | ![o](one.png) | [338](http://www.adafruit.com/products/338) | Nokia 5110/3310 monochrome LCD + extras |
 | ![773](http://www.adafruit.com/images/230x173/773-00.jpg) | $94.95 | ![o](one.png) | [773](http://www.adafruit.com/products/773) | 128x64 Graphic VFD (Vacuum Fluorescent Display) - SPI interface |

-Adafruit include 773 in both the Graphic LCD subcategory and also as the only item non-discontinued item in the VFD subcategory.
+Adafruit include 773 in both the Graphic LCD subcategory and also as the only non-discontinued item in the VFD subcategory.
 Here it's only included in the Graphic LCD subcategory and the VFD subcategory is omitted.

 OLED
 ----